 -

 Watch the last 5-10 minutes carefully so that it doesn't burn beyond that.
-The center must be a little jiggly, shaky, like a flan.
+The center must be a little jiggly and shaky, like a flan.
 If the cheesecake doesn't look "burnt" after the recommended bake time, turn to broil/grill it for 1 to 2 minutes.
 But be careful - don't overdo it!
 Pay close attention - broiling/grilling will darken the cheesecake very quickly!

 -